ahnsv/BeforeHack/README.md

 # BeforeHack
 ## Initial Thoughts/stuffs to explore
 - What is AST?
 How does it work?
+- How to use Typescript Compiler API effectively?
 - How does UML Work?
 - How do we visualize these?
 - Detailed Stack/Methodology to choose